Best Food & Cooking Classes in Marrakech

 Moroccan Dessert Workshop

-• Highlights: Hands-on pastry making, cultural insights, tasting session.
+• Highlights: Hands-on pastry making, cultural context for each sweet, tasting session throughout

 • Location: Medina, Marrakech